nathancarter/weblurch/doc/plan.md

      * Pop up a dialog telling the user whether the edit was successful or not (based on the response from the API call above) and providing a link for them to view the published version in a new window.

+### Tutorials

+Once the "Sharing" features above have been built (with wiki integration), we can make Lurch tutorials as follows.
+ * Create a way for users to navigate the pages of a tutorial.
+Probably the easiest and most flexible way to do this is to make it so that one of a document's settings is whether clicking links in it navigates to them.
+   (Right now it just puts the cursor in them.)
+Enabling such a setting then allows the document author full freedom to format the tutorial pages however they like, with next/previous/other links wherever they want them, looking however they want them to look.
+ * Make it so that following such links first prompts you with an "Are you sure?" dialog, so that you can save first or optionally open the link in a new tab.
+ * Make links with protocol "load://" fetch their results from the wiki using AJAX and load them in the current editor, again after prompting with an "Are you sure?" dialog.
+ * Now you can create an number of tutorials by simply publishing all the pages to the wiki, and having them link to one another in whatever configuration you want (linear or otherwise).
+ * Create an initial Lurch tutorial and post it to the wiki.
+ * Create a Help menu item that loads that tutorial.
+ * When Lurch launches, pop up a dialog saying that there is a tutorial on the Help menu, and they can check the "Don't show again" box if they so desire.

 ### Making things more elegant